happycollision/angular-concurrency/README.md

 - Zero *added* dependencies (all peer dependencies should come with Angular)
 - Automatically cancels all tasks when a component is destroyed ([known bug for this feature](https://github.com/happycollision/angular-concurrency/issues/1))
-- Schedule tasks' concurrency types using 'concurrent' (default), 'drop', and 'restart'
+- Schedule tasks' concurrency types using 'concurrent' (default), 'drop', 'restart', and 'enqueue'
 - Access derived state of your tasks: `isRunning`, `lastCompletedValue`, `lastSuccessfulValue`, `lastErrorValue`, `currentValue`

 ## Documentation